anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Command Handler orchestrates: Event Store + Event Handler with Unit of Work**

 <!--
 Behind the API, command handlers are the orchestrators - they don't contain business logic, they delegate and coordinate.
 Here's our ChangePasswordCommandHandler: it leverages the event store to retrieve all existing events for the user, creates a UserAggregate and replays events to reconstruct its current state, calls the aggregate's business method to produce new events, and then handles both storage and dispatch.

-The key insight is that command handlers orchestrate the process, but the actual business logic lives in the aggregates.
+The Unit of Work pattern (`async with self.uow:`) is crucial here - it ensures that both storing events to the event store AND dispatching them to the event bus happen atomically.
+If either operation fails, the entire transaction is rolled back.
+This prevents the nightmare scenario where events are stored but never processed, or processed but never stored.
+The key insight is that command handlers orchestrate the process with transactional guarantees, while the actual business logic lives in the aggregates.
 -->

 ---